Skip to main content

 Get directions on Google Maps

-If you’re planning to swim, check the water conditions before you go on the Safeswim website – you can only swim when it’s high tide.
+If you’re planning to swim, check the water conditions on the Safeswim website before you go - you can only swim when it’s high tide.

 There is an off-leash dog exercise area (check on-site signage) at the popular reserve, but make sure dogs are on-leash in Le Roys Bush and on the sports field.
+Dogs are prohibited from being on or near the playground at all times.

 Follow the track along the wetland, valley and stream.
 The path is a mix of gravel tracks and boardwalks (narrow in areas), with some steps.